"Quick Impressions" Subgroup

 - If you're not marching at the same pace as other participants.

-- If you don't have a treadmill and the speeds/ durations and when they change listed in front of you on the treadmill.
+- If you have a treadmill, but the speeds/ durations and when they change listed in front of you on the treadmill is not being observed.

 - If you don't have a CD player (they're old fashioned now, didn't you know?) to play the CD that is in your box that was sent you.